TwitPic: History

 TwitPic was launched in 2009 by Noah Everett.

 In an interview with Mixergy, Everett revealed that he had been offered a price in the range of 10 million US dollars for his company but he declined the offer.
 In 2011, Everett launched Heello, a service that also supports text posts and videos but is less dependent on Twitter.

 TwitPic's first app was released on 7 May 2012.

-Starting mid-2011, Twitter users could upload Photos directly on Twitter itself, reducing the need to use services like TwitPic.
+Starting mid-2011, Twitter users could upload photos directly, reducing the need to use services like TwitPic.

 On September 4, 2014, TwitPic announced that it would shut down on September 25, 2014, following rapidly declining usage and trademark infringement threats by Twitter (who threatened to revoke access to the service's APIs if they did not withdraw their filings to trademark "TwitPic").
 However, shortly afterward on September 18, 2014, TwitPic announced that it would not shut down, as it had been acquired by an unspecified company.
 However, the following month, TwitPic announced that the deal had fallen through, and that they would shut down on October 25, 2014.
 On October 25, 2014, Twitpic announced that they had reached an agreement with Twitter to give them the TwitPic domain and photo archive.